cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

     ...
 ```

-Because its genesis needs to be called too.
+This is done because its genesis needs to be called too.

 </CodeGroupItem>
 </CodeGroup>

 ---

-What remain is to update `app/app.go`, where you place your checkers keeper at the right locations:
+What remains is to update `app/app.go`, where you place your checkers keeper at the right locations:

 ```diff-go [app/app.go]
     import(